apple/swift-distributed-actors/Sources/DistributedActors/DistributedActors.docc/ClusterSingleton.md

   }
 ```

 The passed `name` is the unique name that the singleton shall be identified with in the cluster.
 In other words, since we've given this singleton the name `"overseer"`, there will be always at-most-one `"overseer"` actor instance active in the cluster.
 This allows us to have multiple singletons of the same actor type, but different identities.
-For example, we could have an `"simple-work-overseer"` and an `"complicated-work-overseer"` singletons running side-by-side.
-Conceptually, they are different singletons after all, and we can be using them differently.
+For example, we could have a `"simple-work-overseer"` and a `"complicated-work-overseer"` singleton running side-by-side.
+Conceptually, they are different singletons after all, and we can use them differently.

 A `PrimaryOverseer` obtained this way is actually a proxy that will redirect calls made on it to wherever the actual singleton instance is currently hosted.
 This includes the local cluster member, in case that is where the singleton ends up _allocated_ (see: <doc#.
-From the perspective of the caller though, the location of the singleton remains transparent - with the benefit that if the calls are actually remote, they don't have to cross a network boundary and will be more efficient, we should not rely on this though, and program against the singleton as-if it might be remote since it's location might be changing at runtime.
+From the perspective of the caller though, the location of the singleton remains transparent - with the benefit that if the calls are actually remote, they don't have to cross a network boundary and will be more efficient.
+We should not rely on this though, and we should program against the singleton as-if it might be remote since its location might be changing at runtime.

 ### Making calls to Cluster Singletons